boost-ext/sml/doc/index.md

 If above code looks somewhat similar to your code base or if you like to avoid it `msm-lite` may suits you!

-###Why msm-lite?
+###Why Boost.MSM-lite?

 * [Boost.MSM - eUML](http://www.boost.org/doc/libs/1_60_0/libs/msm/doc/HTML/ch03s04.html) is awesome, however it has a few huge limitations which stop it from being used it on a larger scale;
-  msm-lite, therefore, is trying to address those issues.
+  Boost.MSM-lite, therefore, is trying to address those issues.

 ###Problems with Boost.MSM - eUML